nixta/esri-polymer/README.md

 You can see a live demo [here](http://appsstage.esriuk.com/app/developerevangelist/93/wmt/view/d147785761984557b69c73adf4a8e2da/esri-polymer/esri-polymer.html "Esri Polymer Live Demo")

 It displays one web map constructed using attributes (basemap, zoom, etc), with a feature layer web component nested inside it and a second map constructed with a web map ID.

+#Issues

+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.
+Thank you!

+#Contributing

+Anyone and everyone is welcome to contribute.
+Please see our guidelines for contributing.

 #Licensing